 - Preheat the oven to 425 degrees Fahrenheit.

-- Line a baking sheet with foil and place your fries on top, leaving enough room around them so they reheat evenly.
+- Line baking sheet with foil and place fries on top, leaving enough room so they reheat evenly.

-- Place the baking sheet in the oven and cook for a couple of minutes (depending on how crispy you like them).
+- Place baking sheet in the oven and cook for a couple minutes (depending on how crispy you like them).

-- Similar to reheating on the stove, keep moving your fries around until they are golden on all sides.
+- Keep moving fries around until they’re golden on all sides.

-- Remove from the oven, toss in your seasoning of choice, and let cool for a couple of minutes before eating.
+- Remove from oven, toss in seasoning of choice, and let cool for a couple of minutes before eating.

-There you have it: Three simple ways to reheat a burger, plus tips on how to reheat a burger from a restaurant.
-Grab a side of fries (which are also easy to reheat) or corn on the cob, and you will have a leftover dinner guaranteed to make your taste buds sing.
+There you have it: Three simple ways to reheat a burger.
+Grab a side of fries or corn on the cob, and you’ll have a leftover dinner guaranteed to make your taste buds sing.